MauiKano/max7219io/README.md

 This library written in [Go programming language](https://golang.org/) to output a number string to SPI Max 7219 x 8 Seven Segment Display

-This branch here is a fork of:

 ![image](https://raw.github.com/talkkonnect/max7219/master/images/max7219.jpg)

-The modification of the fork is the replacement of the backend SDL driver.
-Here in this fork
+This branch here is a fork in which backend SDL driver is replaced with the one from periph.io

-periph.ip (periph.io/x/conn/v3/spi)
+periph.io (periph.io/x/conn/v3/spi)

-is used instead of
+The spi driver of periph.io is used instead of

 spidev (github.com/fulr/spidev)